Rotatable Antenna-Enabled Mobile Edge Computing: Introduction

 To meet the ambitious vision of the forthcoming sixth-generation (6G) network featuring ubiquitous connectivity and ultra-low latency, mobile edge computing (MEC) has been widely regarded as a promising technology that offloads computation tasks from resource-limited devices to nearby edge servers, thereby significantly reducing end-to-end latency and energy consumption \cite{8016573}, \cite{EnergyEfficient}.
 However, the performance of MEC systems is fundamentally constrained by the wireless links used for task offloading.
 The limited coverage, channel capacity constraints, and dynamic network conditions can severely degrade the quality of service (QoS), especially for latency-sensitive applications.

-To overcome these challenges, rotatable antenna (RA) technology has recently emerged as an effective approach to enhance spatial degrees of freedom (DoFs) by enabling each antenna to flexibly adjust its three-dimensional (3D) boresight direction \cite{Conference-version, Modeling-and-Optimization, Opportunities-and-Challenges}.
-Unlike conventional fixed antennas, RAs can dynamically reshape their radiation patterns to focus energy toward desired users and suppress interference, thereby improving link reliability and transmission efficiency.
-As a simplified yet practical member of the movable antenna (MA)/six-dimensional movable antenna (6DMA) family \cite{10318061}, \cite{6D-Movable-Antenna}, which preserves only rotational flexibility, RA offers a compact and low-cost solution suitable for edge deployments.
-Owing to these advantages, RA technology has demonstrated notable performance gains in various wireless communication scenarios, such as physical layer security \cite{Secure-Wireless}, integrated sensing and communication (ISAC) \cite{Integrated-Sensing}, beam-squint mitigation \cite{11162274}, and efficient channel estimation \cite{Efficient-Channel}.
-In particular, by flexibly adjusting the antenna boresight directions, RA can strengthen the wireless links of bottleneck users and mitigate unfavorable channel conditions, thereby making it particularly suitable for latency-sensitive MEC systems.
-By improving the reliability and quality of the offloading links, RA further enables more adaptive and task-aware scheduling decisions in MEC systems, thereby significantly enhancing the overall computation efficiency and responsiveness.
+To overcome these challenges, rotatable antenna (RA) technology has recently emerged as an effective approach to enhance spatial degrees of freedom (DoFs) by enabling each antenna to flexibly adjust its three-dimensional (3D) boresight direction \cite{Conference-version, Modeling-and-Optimization, Rotatable-antenna-tutorial, Opportunities-and-Challenges}.
+RA offers a compact and low-cost solution suitable for edge deployments.
+Owing to these advantages, RA technology has demonstrated notable performance gains in various wireless communication scenarios, such as physical layer security \cite{Secure-Wireless}, integrated sensing and communication (ISAC) \cite{Integrated-Sensing}, and efficient channel estimation \cite{Efficient-Channel}.
+By flexibly adjusting antenna boresight directions, RAs can focus energy toward bottleneck users, mitigate unfavorable channel conditions, and improve offloading reliability in latency-sensitive MEC systems.
 Nevertheless, despite these promising advantages, the integration of RA technology into MEC architectures remains largely unexplored.
 In particular, how to jointly exploit RA directional control, wireless signal processing, and edge computing resource allocation to minimize computation latency remains an open problem.